roboflow/inference/README.md

 ### Extras:

-Some functionality requires extra dependancies.
+Some functionality requires extra dependencies.
 These can be installed by specifying the desired extras during installation of Roboflow Inference.
 | extra | description |
 |:-------|:-------------------------------------------------|
 | `clip` | Ability to use the core `CLIP` model (by OpenAI) |